singhkunal2050/atlan-query-builder/readme.md

 > The video demonstrates:
 > - How to select and run predefined queries
 > - Using the Monaco code editor with SQL syntax highlighting
-> - Viewing results with virtual scrolling (handles 10,000+ rows smoothly)
+> - Viewing results with sorting, filtering, and pagination
 > - Exporting results as CSV/JSON
 > - Keyboard shortcuts (⌘+Enter to run queries)
 > - Query history navigation